 Bursa

-As of 2025, the average price for real estate in Bursa is around $800 per square meter.
+In 2026, the average property price is $880–920 per square meter, which is 10–15% higher than in 2025.
 The city presents good opportunities for investors, with rental yields typically ranging from 6,7% to 8,3%.
 Key districts, such as Osmangazi, Nilüfer, and Yıldırım, are popular among buyers due to their well-developed infrastructure and accessibility.

 Bursa’s steady population growth and expanding transport links, including improved highways and rail connections to Istanbul, support increasing demand for housing.
 The city’s balance of affordability, quality of life, and economic development makes it a compelling choice for both residential and investment real estate.